p-lnhrt/ddog-homework/problem-1/README.md

 ## Execution environment
-To ensure our notebook runs using the appropriate dependencies and that its results are reproducible, we first create and activate a dedicated Python (virtual) execution environment using the problem's  *requirements.txt* file.
+To ensure our notebook runs using the appropriate dependencies and that its results are reproducible, we first create and activate a dedicated Python (virtual) runtime environment using the problem's *requirements.txt* file.
 Change your current directory to the problem's directory and run the following commands:

 ```bash